Picher, Oklahoma: History

+Mining origins

-In 1913, as the Tri-State district expanded, lead and zinc ore were discovered on Harry Crawfish's claim, and mining began.
+In 1913, as the Tri-State district expanded, lead and zinc were discovered on Harry Crawfish's claim, and mining began.
 A townsite developed overnight around the new workings and was named Picher in honor of O. S. Picher, owner of Picher Lead Company.
 The city was incorporated in 1918, and by 1920, Picher had a population of 9,726.
-Peak population occurred in 1926 with 14,252 residents and was followed by a gradual decline due to the decrease in mining activity, leaving Picher with only 2,553 by 1960.
+Peak population occurred in 1926 with 14,252 residents.

 The Picher area became the most productive lead-zinc mining field in the Tri-State district, producing over $20 billion worth of ore between 1917 and 1947.
 More than fifty percent of the lead and zinc used during World War I was extracted from the Picher district.
 At its peak more than 14,000 miners worked the mines and another 4,000 worked in mining services.
-Many workers commuted by an extensive trolley system from as far away as Joplin and Carthage, Missouri.
+Many workers commuted by an extensive interurban trolley system from as far away as Joplin and Carthage, Missouri.

+Decline and pollution problems

+The population entered a steady decline after the peak in 1926 due to the decrease in mining activity, leaving Picher with only 2,553 by 1960.
 Mining ceased in 1967 and water pumping from the mines ceased.
-The contaminated water from some 14,000 abandoned mine shafts, 70 million tons of mine tailings, and 36 million tons of mill sand and sludge remained as a huge environmental cleanup problem.
-As a result of national legislation to identify and remediate such environmentally hazardous sites, in 1983 the area was designated as part of the Tar Creek Superfund site.
+The contaminated water from 14,000 abandoned mine shafts, 70 million tons of mine tailings, and 36 million tons of mill sand and sludge remained as a huge environmental cleanup problem.
+As a result of national legislation to identify and remediate such environmentally hazardous sites, in 1983 the area was designated as part of the Tar Creek Superfund site, along with the similarly contaminated satellite towns of Treece, Kansas, and Cardin, Oklahoma.

 In 1994, Indian Health Service test results concerning the blood lead levels of Indian children living on the Site indicated that approximately 35 percent of the children tested had concentrations of lead in their blood exceeding 10 micrograms per deciliter, the level of lead in the blood the Centers for Disease Control considers to be a health concern.
-In August 1994, to address the threat of lead exposure to children, EPA began sampling soils at high-access areas (HAA), such as day cares, schoolyards, and other areas where children congregate.
+In August 1994, to address the threat of lead exposure to children, EPA began sampling soils at high-access areas, such as day cares, schoolyards, and other areas where children congregate.
 The sampling detected significant concentrations of lead, cadmium, and other heavy metals in surface soils.
+Eventually, the EPA and the state of Oklahoma agreed to a mandatory evacuation and buyout of the entire township.

 While some remediation took place in the following quarter century, contamination and other environmental hazards were found to be so severe that the government decided to close Picher and relocate its residents, as reported on April 24, 2006, by Reuters.
 Due in large part to the removal of large amounts of subsurface material during mining operations, many of the city's structures have been deemed in imminent danger of caving in.